gershtein/imath/README.md

                    calculates nbins on its own.
                    one can assign value to it using set_ methods.

-*var_const*   (string name, double fval, int nbits):
+*var_param*   (string name, double fval, int nbits):

-                   define a constant.
-K is calculated based on the fval and nbits
+                   define a parameter.
+K is calculated based on the fval and nbits. one can assign value to it using set_ methods.

+              (string name, string units, double fmax, double K):

+                   define parameter with bit value fval = K*ival. calculates nbins on its own.
+                   one can assign value to it using set_ methods.

  *var_add*      (string name, var_base *p1, var_base *p2, double range = -1, int nmax = 18):